ozyurtf/cpu-scheduler/README.md

 For example, if the process A enter its critical region, it can set this lock variable to 1, which basically means that the critical section is occupied at this moment.
 And if other processes try to enter their critical regions after the lock variable is set to 1 by the process A, they will see that lock variable is 1 and they will have to wait until the lock variable is set to 0 by the process A (which means that process A stopped accessing to the shared resource, left its critical region and one process can now enter its own critical region and access to the shared resource).

-But the thing is: when we use just lock variables, we might encounter with the same problem that we encounter in read-modify-write cycle: if multiple processes perform this cycle, and tries to access the shared data simultaneously, race condition may occur.
+But the thing is: when we use just lock variables, we might encounter with the same problem that we encounter in read-modify-write cycle: if multiple processes perform this cycle, and tries to access the shared data/resources simultaneously, race condition may occur.
 For example two processes may read the lock variable as 0 simultaneously, both modify it to 1, and then write back the value 1.
-This would allow both processes to enter the critical section at the same time, and maybe modify the shared data simultaneously.
+This would allow both processes to enter the critical section at the same time, and maybe modify the shared data/resources simultaneously.
 And this results in data inconsistency which is not something we want.

 In addition, when we implement only lock variables, a process that is running outside its critical region may block another process.
 For example, let's say that there are two processes: